 - A beginner needs to train two or three times per week to gain the maximum benefit.

-- Consult with professionals, such as your doctor or physiotherapist, before you start a new fitness program.
+- Complete the Adult pre-exercise screening tool and consult with professionals, such as your doctor, exercise physiologist, physiotherapist or registered exercise professional, before you start a new fitness program.

-- Rest each muscle group for at least 48 to 72 hours to maximise gains in strength and size.
+- Rest each muscle group for at least 48 hours to maximise gains in strength and size.

 - Varying your workouts can help you push past a training plateau.